yu-lab-vt/FOCUS-3D/README.md

 ## Issues

 If you encounter a problem, please [file an issue](https://github.com/Qinghua24/cellseg/issues) with a detailed description, relevant logs, and a minimal example when possible.
 You can also contact `zhangqh24@mails.tsinghua.edu.cn`.
+We also look forward to collaborating and jointly developing new algorithms, or customizing models based on your data.

 ## Citing

-Please contact us before the paper is published.
+Please contact `yug@tsinghua.edu.cn` before the paper is published.